GISCODE/arcgis-python-api2022/README.md

 You have multiple ways of executing these notebooks as listed below:

  - Execute locally on your computer by installing anaconda and the API.
-See help [here](https://developers.arcgis.com/python/guide/install-and-set-up/#Get-Conda-with-Anaconda-for-Python-Distribution)
+See help [here](https://developers.arcgis.com/python/guide/install-and-set-up/#Installation-using-Anaconda-for-Python-Distribution)
  - Execute with ArcGIS Pro.
-See help [here](https://developers.arcgis.com/python/guide/install-and-set-up/#Get-Conda-with-ArcGIS-Pro)
+See help [here](https://developers.arcgis.com/python/guide/install-and-set-up/#Installation-for-ArcGIS-Pro-2.5.x-and-later)
- - Execute with ArcGIS Hosted Notebooks.
-See [here](https://www.esri.com/en-us/arcgis/products/arcgis-notebook-server)
+ - Execute with ArcGIS Notebooks, hosted on ArcGIS Online.
+Checkout [this group](https://www.arcgis.com/home/group.html?id=2464da88f55e45d89aedcae843167f51#overview) with sample notebooks.
- - Execute on a hosted sandbox environment.
-Go to [notebooks.esri.com](http://notebooks.esri.com/)
  - Execute in a Dockerised environment.
-See help [here](https://developers.arcgis.com/python/guide/install-and-set-up/#Install-as-a-Docker-image)
+See help [here](https://developers.arcgis.com/python/guide/install-and-set-up/#Installation-as-a-Docker-image)
  - Execute with Binder.
 See help [here](https://mybinder.org/)

 ## Issues